New Jersey Family Court Records

 How to Access Family Law Cases in New Jersey

 The Office of the New Jersey Superior Court Clerk provides access to family law cases in the state.
 It offers electronic access to these records and accepts requests for copies.
-This office manages the New Jersey’s Family Automated Case Tracking System (FACTS) portal and provide electronic access to divorce records.
+This office manages the New Jersey’s Family Automated Case Tracking System (FACTS) portal and provides electronic access to divorce records.
 To access ongoing and concluded family law cases, contact the local courthouse where the case was filed.

 Both government websites and organizations may offer divorce and marriage records.
 Similarly, third party public record websites can also provide these types of records.
 But because third party organizations are not operated or sponsored by the government, record availability may vary.
 Further, marriage and divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.